 Sam's Club associates Cathy and James Krebs, Sr. and their sons Robert and James Jr. have made many life adjustments in their more than two decades together as a family.
 “My dad loves to dance and he was really terrific, going professional in his twenties and thirties,” recalls James Krebs Jr. “Today, though he doesn’t complain about it, his ability to dance is all but gone and that gets me and the rest of the family motivated to do something.”

 As James Jr., a graduate student studying law, public policy and Arabic language and culture at California University of Pennsylvania, stresses, “Part of life is dealing with things that you can’t control or change.”
 Attitude, all of the Krebs agree, is key.

 Sam’s Club has had a longstanding community-based relationship with the National MS Society, and the Krebs family was thrilled when it decided to expand its support by launching a nationwide grassroots fundraiser in 2011.
-Sam’s Club eventually raised $1.2 million for people in communities affected by MS through events like cookouts and lunches, bowl-a-thons and dodge ball tournaments.
+Sam’s Club eventually raised $1.2 million for people in communities affected by multiple sclerosis through events like cookouts and lunches, bowl-a-thons and dodge ball tournaments.